kiegroup/appformer/uberfire-docs/docs/security/homePerspectives.md

 # Home Perspectives

-Every time a user logs in to an Uberfire application the system need to resolve what is the default perspective to show up.
+Every time a user logs in to an Uberfire application the system needs to resolve what is the default perspective to show up.
 Next are the steps applied by this resolution procedure:

-1.- The authorization policy is asked about the home perspective setting assigned to the user.
+1. The authorization policy is asked for the home perspective setting assigned to the user.
 For example:

 ```
 role.admin.home=AdminDashboard